 Here’s a little background… A long time ago in a land far away (no joke), I earned my wages as a barista for a small coffee roasting company.
 Every few days we would have homemade biscotti delivered to our shop by a local baker.
 These biscotti were like no other biscotti.
 They were crisp enough to stand up to dunking but not dry or “cut your mouth” hard.
 Cutting your mouth is not okay… unless we’re talking about Captain Crunch, but I digress.

 Anyway, I’ve since been on the search for another biscotti that was so perfectly balanced between crisp and tender.
 I do believe that today my quest has ended.
-After searching through biscotti recipes all across the internet, I finally decided to make a hybrid of this one and this one.
+After searching through biscotti recipes all across the internet, I finally decided to make a hybrid of this one.
 I like the Food Diary recipe because of the texture (not cut-your-mouth dry) and I like the addition of cinnamon, nutmeg and lemon zest in the Not Derby Pie recipe.
 I intended on making just almond biscotti but then half way through remembered that I had some dried cranberries so I added them to half.
 They’re good either way and dried cranberries are expensive so if you don’t have them on hand, don’t worry.
 I also reduced the amount of sliced almonds from 1 cup to 1/2 cup (because they’re expensive also) and it seemed to be plenty.

 In the end, I made two weeks worth of biscotti (assuming I eat two every morning… let’s be realistic) for the same price as two biscotti at a coffee shop.
 I consider that a victory.